Zahir al-Umar: Acre

 Zahir rebuilt the Crusader walls around Acre.
 Although considerable in their extent, Zahir's walls were designed to ward off pirates and Bedouin raiders, and could not defend well against the Ottoman military.
 Under Jazzar Pasha, major reconstruction of the walls was undertaken and the new walls largely remain in place in the present day.
 Part of Zahir's contributions are extant, mainly a section of the northeastern wall, and are characterized by small stone blocks.
 An inscription dated to 1750 on a marble slab that was removed from this part of the wall credits Zahir as the builder:

-By the order of Allah this wall was erected in Akka [Acre] by a nobleman who generously acted.
-The father of the heroes he is, the beloved Zahir.
-May Allah reinforce his government forever.

 He also built on top of a number of Crusader and Mamluk structures in the city.
 Among these were the caravanserais of Khan al-Shawarda and its Burj al-Sultan tower and Khan al-Shunah.
 The Crusader plan and main structure of Khan al-Shunah was preserved by Zahir in his restoration of the building in 1764, and it remained in use as an inn and market for traders until Haifa overtook Acre as the commercial center of the region in the late 19th century.
 It thereafter became housing for the poor.
 The original structure of the Suq al-Abyad (the White Bazaar), located in the northeastern corner of the walled city, was built by Zahir, though most of the present structure dates to an 1815 reconstruction by Acre's governor, Sulayman Pasha.

 In 1748, Zahir commissioned the construction of the Muallaq Mosque.
 The building had been used as a synagogue; after Zahir converted it for Muslim use, he compensated the Jewish worshippers with property elsewhere in the city.
 The Zaytuna Mosque was built in Acre during his rule at the initiative of Hajj Muhammad al-Sadiq, or the local scholar Muhammad Shadi al-Farid, who financed its construction.